civo/kubernetes-marketplace/openfaas/post_install.md

 ### Get your kubeconfig

-Pick A or B:

-* A) Get your kubeconfig via command-line

-    ```sh
-    civo k8s ls

-    civo k8s kubeconfig --save <CLUSTER_NAME>

-    kubectl config set-context <CLUSTER_NAME>
-    ```

-* B) Get your kubeconfig via the Dashboard

-    Download your `kubeconfig` file from the Civo dashboard.

-    Now set the `KUBECONFIG` environment variable, so that you point at your new cluster:
+Export the  `KUBECONFIG` environment variable, so that you point at your new cluster:

     ```
     export KUBECONFIG=$HOME/Downloads/config-file.yaml